Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Nambucca Heads has an income level below the national average according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Nambucca Heads is $38,936 and the average income stands at $53,456.
-These figures compare to those of Rest of NSW which are $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Nambucca Heads would be approximately $42,386 (median) and $58,192 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Nambucca Heads all fall between the 0th and 3rd percentiles nationally.
-The earnings profile shows that 37.8% of residents (2,606 people) earn within the $400 - $799 bracket, differing from patterns across the surrounding region where the $1,500 - $2,999 bracket dominates with 29.9%.
-Economic circumstances reflect widespread financial pressure, with 48.3% of households operating on weekly budgets below $800.
-Housing affordability pressures are severe in Nambucca Heads, with only 82.1% of income remaining after housing costs, ranking at the 3rd percentile nationally.
+The suburb of Nambucca Heads had an income level below the national average in financial year 2023.
+The median income among taxpayers was $38,936 and the average income stood at $53,456.
+These figures compared to Regional NSW's median income of $52,390 and average income of $65,215 respectively.
+As of September 2025, current estimates based on Wage Price Index growth would be approximately $42,386 (median) and $58,192 (average).
+Census data showed that household, family and personal incomes in Nambucca Heads all fell between the 0th and 3rd percentiles nationally.
+The earnings profile indicated that the $400 - 799 income bracket dominated with 37.8% of residents (2,606 people), unlike surrounding regions where the $1,500 - 2,999 bracket dominated with 29.9%.
+Economic circumstances revealed widespread financial pressure, with 48.3% of households operating within modest weekly budgets below $800.
+Housing affordability pressures were severe, with only 82.1% of income remaining, ranking at the 3rd percentile nationally.

 Frequently Asked Questions - Income